General Financial Guidelines

 - Once approved, expense receipts can be returned to the Financial Affairs office for reimbursement.
 MUST HAVE RECEIPTS.

 - Expenses must be reasonable if they are to be paid.
-Reasonableness is determined by VPFA Jack O’ Donoghue, and AVPFA Pam Rideout.
+Reasonableness is determined by VPFA, Frank Kelly, and AVPFA, Pam Rideout.

 - Boards and Community Associations